 Sustainability and transformation plan

-The document, Next steps to better care in Leicester, Leicestershire and Rutland (August 2018) states the clear priority to ‘keep people out of hospital through better public health and prevention of illness, early detection and management of disease’.
+The document, ‘Next steps to better care in Leicester, Leicestershire and Rutland’ (August 2018) states the clear priority to ‘keep people out of hospital through better public health and prevention of illness, early detection and management of disease’.
 Prevention of secondary fragility fractures will contribute materially to this ambition.

-Development of an FLS would dovetail with the newly deployed LLR falls prevention and treatment service.
+Development of a FLS would dovetail with the newly deployed LLR falls prevention and treatment service.

 Local case for change